keyr-syntax/Blog-platform/README.md

-Blog Platform
 This is a blog platform built using JavaScript, React/Vite, React-Bootstrap, Node.js, Express.js, and a MySQL database.

 The blog platform has included all Must-Have Features, Bonus Features as well as additional Extra Features.

-Features
 Must-Have Features:
-  Create, edit, and delete blog posts.
+  1. Create, edit, and delete blog posts.
-  A commenting system for posts.
+  2. A commenting system for posts.
-  Tags for post categorization.
+  3. Tags for post categorization.
 Bonus Features:
-  Integrated TinyMCE Rich Text Editor for writing and formatting posts.
+  1. Integrated TinyMCE Rich Text Editor for writing and formatting posts.
-  Passport.js for user authentication and profile management.
+  2. Passport.js for user authentication and profile management.
-  Chart.js for visualizing blog analytics, including views, likes, and shares.
+  3. Chart.js for visualizing blog analytics, including views, likes, and shares.
 Extra Features:
-  AI Integration: Leverages ChatGPT in the blog editor to help users generate content or brainstorm ideas.
+  1. AI Integration: Leverages ChatGPT in the blog editor to help users generate content or brainstorm ideas.
-  Personalized reading lists: Users can save blogs to read later.
+  2. Personalized reading lists: Users can save blogs to read later.
-  Blog scheduling: Bloggers can schedule posts for future publication.
+  3. Blog scheduling: Bloggers can schedule posts for future publication.
-  Media gallery: Bloggers can upload and store images for use in their blogs.
+  4. Media gallery: Bloggers can upload and store images for use in their blogs.